 — In some contexts, a system executing with elevated permissions will hand off a process/file or other object to another process/user.
 If the privileges of an entity are not reduced, then elevated privileges are spread throughout a system and possibly to an attacker;

-— The software may not properly handle the situation in which it has insufficient privileges to perform an operation; or
+— The software may not properly handle the situation in which it has insufficient privileges to perform an operation;

 — A program, upon installation, may set insecure permissions for an object.